qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

 A short README.md should be included to explain the intent of the problem and why it makes a good benchmark.
-The benchmark problem may be generic in nature, e.g., solve a Maxcut problem of a given size and characteristics, or specific to a financial application.
+The benchmark problem may be generic in nature, e.g., solve a Maxcut problem of a given size and characteristics, or specific to an application, e.g., in finance.
 For example, optimize a portfolio with a certain investment universe size under specified constraints.